-- All teachers hold qualified teacher status, and all staff members receive regular training in how to best support learners with SEND. - The SENDCos are qualified and experienced teachers who continue to receive ongoing training through the use of local cluster groups and an annual conference as well as professional development training courses. - Staff training may be tailored to meet the needs of a specific child, for instance ASD or manual handling.
+- All teachers hold qualified teacher status, and all staff members receive regular training in how to best support learners with SEND. - The SENCos are both a qualified and experienced teachers who continue to receive ongoing training through the use of local cluster groups and an annual conference as well as professional development training courses.
+Mrs Cole successfully completed the SENCo award through Wolverhampton University in February 2013 and Miss Phillips is currently studying for the qualification. - Staff training may be tailored to meet the needs of a specific child, for instance ASC or manual handling.